 If anyone tells you that you can easily see all of Malta in just a few days, don’t listen.
 Give this amazing little place at least a week to explore, particularly if you want to see more than just the main island.

-Malta Travel Blog Posts
+Latest Malta Blog Posts

 Below you’ll find all of our Malta travel posts including the best things to do, where to visit, guides to the different islands and much more.
 We spent nearly 2 months living in and travelling around Malta and we could’ve spent longer.
 We hope that the Malta travel blog posts below will help you plan your own trip to the country and make the most out of visiting Malta.